isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 {:start="50"}
 50. Let me illustrate this with another a real-life case:

-</p><p style="margin-left: 40px">(1) A is an inmate who is housed in the Prisons’ Psychiatric Correctional Unit (PCU).
+<p style="margin-left: 40px">(1) A is an inmate who is housed in the Prisons’ Psychiatric Correctional Unit (PCU).</p>

-</p><p style="margin-left: 40px">(2) He suffers from several mental conditions, including intellectual disability and anti-social personality disorder.
+<p style="margin-left: 40px">(2) He suffers from several mental conditions, including intellectual disability and anti-social personality disorder.</p>

-</p><p style="margin-left: 40px">(3) In prison, he is supported by a multi-disciplinary team, including prison officers, IMH specialists, correctional rehabilitation specialists, psychologists, as well as aftercare partners.
-A whole team, multi-disciplinary, assigned to assist persons like him.
+<p style="margin-left: 40px">(3) In prison, he is supported by a multi-disciplinary team, including prison officers, IMH specialists, correctional rehabilitation specialists, psychologists, as well as aftercare partners.
+A whole team, multi-disciplinary, assigned to assist persons like him.</p>

-</p><p style="margin-left: 40px">(4) He attends classes designed for inmates with mental disabilities, conducted by IMH occupational therapists, to improve his functioning skills, and help him gain insight into his mental condition.
+<p style="margin-left: 40px">(4) He attends classes designed for inmates with mental disabilities, conducted by IMH occupational therapists, to improve his functioning skills, and help him gain insight into his mental condition.
 Very often, we take the approach that once you start acknowledging and understanding your own condition, the path to rehabilitation is much smoother.
-So a lot of the effort is spent upstream trying to ensure that the individual acknowledges it and accepts help from the outside.
+So a lot of the effort is spent upstream trying to ensure that the individual acknowledges it and accepts help from the outside.</p>

-</p><p style="margin-left: 40px">5) Whenever he experiences emotional outbursts, the PCU officers are trained to give him space, while at the same time ensuring his safety as well as that of the other inmates.
+<p style="margin-left: 40px">5) Whenever he experiences emotional outbursts, the PCU officers are trained to give him space, while at the same time ensuring his safety as well as that of the other inmates.</p>

-</p><p style="margin-left: 40px">(6) As his caretaker is unable to care for him upon release, Prisons has referred him to aftercare agencies like MINDS to continue with his outpatient medical needs, and his employment and reintegration needs.
+<p style="margin-left: 40px">(6) As his caretaker is unable to care for him upon release, Prisons has referred him to aftercare agencies like MINDS to continue with his outpatient medical needs, and his employment and reintegration needs.</p>

 {:start="51"}
 51. Before stepping in, we had a short chat and Ms Denise Phua, my Parliamentary colleague, was saying that we do need to go further upstream and look at these resources.
 In her own words, the lawyers do a great job, judges understand the nature of the offender, we send them for MTOs, we rehabilitate them in prison, but when they are released from prison, back into society, there is no support system.
 What happens then?